Can I claim workers' compensation or damages if physically assaulted at work or on my way to or from work?

 The answer is “yes” you can.

-Your claim will be made against the workers’ compensation insurer of your employer, which is in most cases WorkCover Queensland.
+A personal injury compensation claim will be made against the workers’ compensation insurer of your employer, which is in most cases WorkCover Queensland.

 In some limited cases, employers fund workers’ compensation claims internally and are called ‘self-insurers’.

 Your workers’ compensation claim will provide you with weekly benefits in lieu of wages and funding of medical treatment, rehabilitation and aids required due to your injuries.
 It is also there to assist you with your pain and suffering when you already have enough to deal with without having to cope with loss of earnings, too.

 Once your doctors advise WorkCover Queensland or the self-insurer that there is no further treatment they can provide to help improve your injuries, then your workers’ compensation claim will cease.

 Compensation awards to injured people at work are usually quite minimal and do not cover all the loss and damage you are likely to sustain due to your injuries.